Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Annapurna Conservation Area

-Annapurna Conservation Area is another major attraction of the ABC trek.
-In this conservation area, the trekkers can explore and meet rare and endangered species of flora and fauna that are being preserved.
-Starting below 1000 meters, you’ll see vegetation like sal, pine, and oaks.
+Annapurna Conservation Area is another major attraction of the Annapurna Base Camp trek route.
+Trekkers can expect to see rare and endangered species of flora and fauna that are being preserved.
+Starting below 1,000 meters, you’ll see vegetation such as sal, pine, and oak.
 Between 1000 and 2000 meters, evergreen and deciduous forests with chestnut, maple, and alder trees thrive.
 Higher up, you’ll encounter walnuts, oak, and rhododendron, the national flower.
-Above 3000 meters, tall trees give way to blue pine, fir, and juniper.
-At altitudes over 4000 meters, only herbs, alpine grasses, and medicinal plants like Yarsagumba and Himalayan blue poppy grow.
-ACA is also a place for rare and endangered species of animals like Musk Deer, Snow Leopard, Himalayan Black Bear, and Red Pandas.
-Bird sighing is an everyday activity with over 100 species in the Conservation Area.

-Gurung Villages
+Gurung and Magar Villages

 Packing Essentials